React component methods only supported in createReactClass() API should not be overridden in ES6 class component

 • react

-This rule applies when React component method only supported in createReactClass() API is overridden in ES6 class component.
+This rule applies when React component methods only supported in createReactClass() API are overridden in ES6 class component.

 getInitialState() and getDefaultProps() methods are only supported in createReactClass() API.
 When they are defined in ES6 class component, it may cause a problem because intended state initialization or default props definition might not be applied.
 Also React outputs a warning message.